Analysis - How debt woes brought Batista's Brazil empire to the brink

 Holmes, who never bought EBX Group shares because he considered them too expensive, said EBX prices have now fallen so far that it may be time for another look.

 Back at Açu, Batista's problems continue.
-OSX, the shipbuilder, may have failed to make a 500 million real ($222 million) payment to Spain's Acciona (ANA.MC), a contractor at the site, local paper Folha de S.Paulo reported.
+OSX, the shipbuilder, may have failed to make a 500 million real ($222 million) payment to Spain's Acciona, a contractor at the site, local paper Folha de S.Paulo reported.
 OGX denied the report on Monday.

 "I don't know what will happen to Batista," Julio Bueno, the Rio de Janeiro state secretary for economic development whose government has helped him expropriate land for the port, said in an interview.
 "We need the port, and other investors want to build ports nearby.
 Will the port still get built?
 Yes.
 Is it a good idea?
 Yes.
 Will Batista own it?
 That I can't say."

-(Additional reporting by Herb Lash in New York and Guillermo Parra-Bernal in Sao Paulo and Sabrina Lorenzi in Rio de Janeiro; Editing by Todd Benson and Douglas Royalty)
+(Additional reporting by Herb Lash in New York and Guillermo Parra-Bernal in Sao Paulo; Editing by Todd Benson and Douglas Royalty)